Fitli/NN-from-scratch/README.md

  - "Can I instead of the feed-forward implement attention?"
 	- yes, I would love to see such a solution but it might be very, very hard.
  - "Have Java implementations chance against C implementations?"
 	- yes.
-At least one of the best performing implementations was written in java.
+At least one of the best performing implementations was written inp java.

 Best luck with the project,